andover-cs630/starter/content/HashTable/hashTableMarkdown.md

 ![Hash Table Chart1](https://i.ibb.co/NWXBscJ/table2.png)
 >**Figure 11.2** *Using a hash function **h** to map keys hash-table slots.
 Because keys k2 and k5 map to the same slot, they collide.

 However, as you can see from the figure above, this creates a new issue: sometimes two keys hash to the same slot.
 This is called a collision.
-In order to deal with this, we use a process called chaining, which involves placing all elements that hash to the same slot in a linked list, and putting a pointer to the head of that list in the slot.
+In order to deal with this, we use a process called chaining, which involves placing all elements that hash to the same slot in a linked list **[NOTE THIS SHOULD LINK TO OTHER PAGE]**, and putting a pointer to the head of that list in the slot.
 You can see this shown in the figure below:

 ![Hash Table Chart2](https://i.ibb.co/nQ2fNGb/table3.png)
 > **Figure 11.3:** *Collision resolution by chaining.
 Each hash-table slot **T[j]** contains a linked list of all the keys whose hash value is **j**.
 For example, **h(k1) == h(k4)**, and **h(k5) == h(k7) == h(k2)**.
 The linked list can be either singly or doubly linked; we show it as doubly linked because deletion is faster that way